Welcome to the Miller Lab Group

 The long-term goal of this project is to advance sustainable agriculture and ecosystem security through the incorporation of herbaceous and shrubby perennial grain, legume, and oilseed species into large-scale contemporary agriculture (Jackson 1980; Glover et al. 2010).
 Because perennial grain, legume, and oilseed-producing species are not well-represented among contemporary domesticates (Van Tassel et al. 2010), targeted breeding programs in wild, previously undomesticated species offer one major pathway to the development of perennial crops.
 The proposed project represents an exciting, novel collaboration between The Perennial Agriculture Project in conjunction with the Malone Family Land Preservation Foundation and The Land Institute (Salina, KS), Saint Louis University (St. Louis, MO), and the Missouri Botanical Garden (St. Louis, MO) that aims to systematically evaluate wild, perennial herbaceous and shrubby grain, legume, and oilseed species for inclusion in pre-breeding and domestication programs.
 Promising candidates for pre-breeding and domestication will be identified by extracting and analyzing information obtained from available sources (literature, on-line databases, herbaria and living collections), by collecting and planting out a subset of taxa for live-plant analysis in The Land Institute greenhouses and fields, and by developing long-term experiments designed to test evolutionary theory related to how perennial plants respond to artificial selection.

-This project is funded by the The Land Institute (Perennial Agriculture Project in conjunction with the Malone Family Land Preservation Foundation), the Saint Louis University Center for Sustainability, and Saint Louis University Graduate Assistantship.
+This project was funded by the The Land Institute (Perennial Agriculture Project in conjunction with the Malone Family Land Preservation Foundation), the Saint Louis University Center for Sustainability, and Saint Louis University Graduate Assistantship.

 Geographic patterns of genetic and morphological variation in threatened Mascarene Diospyros (Ebenaceae)